jirotubuyaki/ThunderBayesR/README.md

 ## NEWS
 1.4 (2020-04-12)
   * Implemented by Rcpp.
-We change main methods.
+We changed main methods.
-  * Delete mu_0 and sigma_table and ro_0 parameters in crp_train method.
+  * "mu_0" and "sigma_table" and "ro_0" arguments were deleted in "crp_train" method.
-  * Change a data parameter of a matrix type into type of a data.frame in crp_train method.
+  * "data" argument of a matrix type was changed into data.frame type in "crp_train" method.
-  * Change return parameters in crp_train method.
+  * return value in "crp_train" method was changed.
-  * Add a plot parameter of logical type in order to plot clustering result in crp_train method.
+  * A logical type "plot" argument in order to plot clustering result was added in "crp_train" method.
-  * Add crp_plot_z method.
+  * "crp_plot_z" method was added.

 1.3 (2018-08-01)
   * Implemented by Scala.
-We change main methods.
+We changed main methods.

 ## Abstract